oracle/python-oracledb/doc/src/user_guide/initialization.rst

 All connections in an application use the same mode.
 See :ref:`vsessconinfo` to verify which mode is in use.

-If you are upgrading a cx_Oracle application to python-oracledb, then refer to :ref:`upgrading83` for changes that may be needed.
+If you are upgrading from the obsolete cx_Oracle driver to python-oracledb, then refer to :ref:`upgrading83` for changes that may be needed.

 .. _enablingthick: